 Always communicate noise complaints anonymously in a typed letter or through the police or other local authority.
 If you write a letter, describe the problem clearly and be firm but polite.
 Although the police will ask you for your name, you do not have to give it.
 Your complaint becomes a matter of record either way.
 Other authorities might include a city noise complaints officer.

-Although it goes against our natural inclination to be stand up individuals and neighbors, for a number of solid reasons doing it anonymously is much more effective.
+Although it goes against our natural inclination to be stand-up individuals and neighbors, for a number of solid reasons doing it anonymously is much more effective.
 Believe me, I know.
 I’ve tried it both ways many times.
 Let’s move on to more pleasant issues.

-Pleasing background music or sounds can put icing on the cake in terms of creating a peaceful and inspiring home environment.
+Pleasing background music or sounds can put the icing on the cake in terms of creating a peaceful and inspiring home environment.